Style guides and dictionaries

 Book Nanny uses the following style guides: New Oxford Style Manual (New Hart’s Rules) and Chicago Manual of Style, 16th ed. and 17th ed.

-I work with clients internationally and can use other style guides and dictionaries (such as Macquarie, Canadian Oxford, American Heritage) as necessary.
+I work with clients internationally and can use other style guides and dictionaries (such as Canadian Oxford or American Heritage) as necessary.

 Editing in MS Word

 Most traditional publishers and freelance editors edit manuscripts in MS Word before layout and typesetting.
 So, whether you are going the traditional or the indie publishing route, as a professional writer, you should familiarise yourself with MS Word and its functions as much as possible.